advaithm582/cryptocurrency-portfolio/README.md

 This software uses the CoinMarketCap API to calculate your profits and losses.
 To use the same you need a CoinMarketCap Pro API key, which can be procured from [the CMC Pro API registration page](https://pro.coinmarketcap.com/signup/ "CMC Pro API registeration page").
 You can choose any plan that suits you.

 ## Compiling the app for your operating system
-This is required in order to add your API key to the app.

 >**Note:** On Windows, use the inbuilt DB manipulation tool to modify the DB instead of compiling the program, if you don't know Python.